lomar92/hcp_packer_tfc_demo/README.md

 This is demo is showing how to integrate HCP Packer with Terraform Cloud and how Packer & HCP Packer can fit in your CI Golden Image Pipeline using Github Actions.

 HCP Packer is currently a free beta offering, you can access it on HCP Cloud Platform.
 HCP Packer require packer 1.7.7 or above, please download it from our [releases](https://releases.hashicorp.com/packer/).
+I recommend to update your packer binary for future feature releases.
 For further details consult our [Learning Guide](https://learn.hashicorp.com/tutorials/packer/hcp-push-image-metadata?in=packer/hcp-get-started).

 # What is HCP Packer?